Cleeng/mediastore-sdk/README.md

 - `offerId` \* - ID of Cleeng offer, for which Checkout component should be opened.
 Accepts `offerId` with or without the country suffix, eg. `S531234647_PL`, `S531234647`.
 - `onSuccess` - function called after a successful checkout process.
 - `availablePaymentMethods` - array of the available payment methods.
 If provided, call for payment-methods will be skipped.
 Every payment method object should have `id`, `methodName` and `paymentGateway`.
-Payment method can be selected as a default by adding default property.
 - `resetPasswordCallback` - function called after a successful reset password request, when user clicks 'Go back to the login page'

 **Usage**